If you're caring for a loved one who has Alzheimer's, it's important to consider long-term care options. Here's help getting started.

 Sharing the burden improves care

-Remember that seeking help can ease the physical and emotional burdens of caregiving, which benefits both you and your loved one.
-And the earlier you consider the options, the better.
-If you wait until a crisis arises, you may be pressured to make a hasty decision.
+Remember that seeking help can ease the physical and emotional burdens of caregiving — and the earlier you consider the options, the better.
+If you wait until a crisis arises, you might be pressured to make a hasty decision.
 Instead, take time now to evaluate your loved one's future options.